AdaCore/learn/content/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

     #end if;

-Of course, in this simple case, we could have used the Ada language directly and avoided the prepocessor entirely:
+Of course, in this simple case, we could have used the Ada language directly and avoided the preprocessor entirely:

 .. code-block:: ada